ZuCommunications/AI-Content-Summary-Drupal/README.md

 ## Features
 - Button on node forms to request an AI summary.
 - Works with any AI provider configured in the AI module.
-- Optional automatic generation when the summary field is empty.
 - Configurable prompt and summary length.
 - Supports body summaries or custom summary fields.